SJ23 Tech Tip A07, (2020-01-23) Bob Schimmel

 When you lay the mast in the yoke remember to remove any shrouds or halyards from inside the yoke.
 This ensures you don't damage the anodized finish on the mast or the rigging.

 There is only one short coming with this metal support post; I can't place the rudder in the gudgeons to steer the 20KMs down the lake with the mast down.
-Steering with the outboard's tiller is pretty well an exercise guaranteed to kink your neck and tick off the crew as you zig zag down the lake.
-It is next to impossible to steer a straight line.
-In this case it is far better to have a wood A-frame support frame that straddles the tiller so you can still steer with the rudder.
+Steering with the outboard's is pretty well an exercise guaranteed to kink your neck and tick off the crew as you zig zag down the lake.
+I find it next to impossible to steer a straight line.
+I question if it is even safe to power a short distance in a marina, considering how poor your forward view will be while reaching down to the outboard tiller.
+In both cases it is better to have a wood A-frame mast support that straddles the tiller so you can still steer with the rudder.

-PS: A secondary problem with motoring with the mast down is that you have removed the primary drive system (sails) of a sailboat and are totally dependent on the backup drive (engine).
+PS: A secondary problem with transiting under power with the mast down is that you have removed the primary drive system (sails) of a sailboat and are totally dependent on the backup drive (engine).
 I've seen several sailboats run into serious trouble using this logic.
 Don't lower the mast till you get there!

-COCKPIT WOOD SUPPORT FRAME - If you can't find a welder to make a metal support post you can fabricate a very secure post from dimensional lumber.
+WOOD SUPPORT FRAMES - If you can't find a welder to make a metal support post you can fabricate a very secure post from dimensional lumber.
 Make an A-frame and rest it on the cockpit sole, 1' forward of the drain holes.
-This is directly above the bulkhead support located under the cockpit.
-The A-frame must not block water flowing to the cockpit drain holes.
+This is directly above the bulkhead located under the cockpit.
+In this location the A-frame can't block water flowing to the drain holes.
 It is all too easy to think you don't need them in winter but the reality is otherwise.
-Some people solve this problem by resting the stand across the seats or raising it on feet so water can flow under it.
+Some people solve this problem by resting the A-frame across the seats or raising it on feet so water can flow under it.

-The system shown here is yet another home made version to support the mast.
+The system shown above is yet another home made version to support the mast.
 It works because of the split pushpit.
 I notice that this owner has added many features from various Tech Tips.
 Sweet.
+The stand at right, while not on an SJ23, is perfect if you want to steer with the tiller.
+It also has forward and aft support for rolling the mast.

 SPREADERS, SHROUDS & HALYARDS - I detach Panache's spreaders for winter storage since they would protrude into the tarp.
 It is easy to remove the two screws (screw them back in the holes they came from for storage) and lay the spreaders on the deck (just aft of the mast step) lashed to each other so they don't move.
 The shrouds are pulled forward to remove any slack and lay on the cabin top where they don't move.
 For a long road trip I lash them to the hand rails to prevent movement.
 The backstay is coiled and tied to the mast hanging over the cockpit.
 The forestay and halyards are pulled tight along the top of the mast and tied every 2' with shorts lines dedicated to this purpose.
 None of this rigging moves with the wind at highway speed.